 STEP 1: Mix lemon zest, salt, and citric acid.
 Pound the mixture with a Mortar and Pestle, if necessary, to combine the flavors.

-STEP 2: Use right away, or freeze until needed.
+STEP 2: Use this sumac substitute right away, or freeze until needed.
 Or better yet, make it in small batches as needed.

 Sumac shrubs with red berries are edible, while the varieties with green or white berries are not.